Michigan State urges: ‘Run, Hide, Fight’ as gunfire erupts

 The woman picked up her phone and started crying, unsure of what happened to her friend.
 Zimbo spent the next three hours hunkered down in his Toyota SUV, a blanket tossed over him.

+In a nearby residence hall, Karah Tanski said she spent two hours “crunched under a desk, crying, thinking I was literally going to die.”

+The 22-year-old resident assistant said about 40 freshmen relied on her, social media and police scanners for updates during the lockdown.
+From empty bomb threats to incorrect details about the shooter, the updates were sometimes wrong and added to the “mass hysteria” of the night, Tanski said.

-Aedan Kelley, a junior who lives approximately a half-mile east of campus, said he hid with his roommate, locking his doors and covering windows as another roommate was locked down on campus.
+About a half-mile east of campus, junior Aedan Kelley hid with his roommate, locking his doors and covering windows.

 “It’s all very frightening.
 And then I have all these people texting me wondering if I’m OK, which is overwhelming,” he said.

-Ryan Kunkel, a 22-year-old student, said he and his classmates turned off the lights and acted like there “was a shooter right outside the door."
+Ryan Kunkel, 22, said he and his classmates turned off the lights and acted like there “was a shooter right outside the door."
 For more than four hours, as they waited, “nothing came out of anyone’s mouth," he recalled.

 “This is supposed to be a place where I’m coming, learning and bettering myself.
 And instead, students are getting hurt.”

-Dominik Molotky said he was in a class learning about Cuban history around 8:15 p.m. when he and the other students heard a gunshot right outside the classroom.
+Dominik Molotky said he was in a Cuban history class when he and the other students heard a gunshot right outside the classroom.
 He told ABC’s “Good Morning America" that a few seconds later the gunman entered the classroom and fired three to four more rounds while the students took cover.

 “At that moment," she said, “I thought that I was going to die, I was so scared.”